sevenval/flat-docs/cookbook/test-backend.md

 </flat-test>
 ```

 This actually works.
 However, our flow in fact sends the upstream request to `httpbin.org`.
-The test will fail, if their server is down.
+The test will fail if their server is down.
 And if we were mocking a single-sign-on service, we would need real credentials.
 That's not how we like our automated tests to work.

 The [`backend-flow` test action](/reference/actions/backend-flow.md) provides a mean mock backend responses.